 by Paul Ognibene

-Paul Ognibene is the founder and CEO of Urban Spaces, a Cambridge-based real estate development company.
+Paul Ognibene is founder and CEO of Urban Spaces LLC.